myCSEprojects/Zebra/README.md

 ## Scoping
 1. Referencing a variable in its initializer is not an error, but it resolves to variable in previous scope.

+To be done:

+1) The implement sep and end features in PRINT().